CENTER FOR PERFECTION STUDIES • CONTINUITY•SYMMETRY•HARMONY • USA • GOALS • SEPTEMBER 2017 •

 A rather novel story about geometry

 The deep history of space, time and geometry has been captured by experts like Brown, Davies, DiSalle, Lightman, and Penrose, among many other scholars.
 None of these people had ever seen a model of the universe that started at the Planck units and naturally expanded using base-2 notation.
 We are in search of scholars who would truly considered analyzing this nascent model.
-Though ours is a bit more recent, in 1957 Kees Boeke introduced a similar model using base-10.
+Though ours is a bit more recent and at least six-times more detailed, in 1957 Kees Boeke introduced a similar model using base-10.

 Getting our geometry chops up